njgibbon/sek/docs/decisions.md

 * Not using 'Black' formatting.
 I don't like how some of it looks, it's not GA stable and I worry about all of the edge cases which are raised against the tool.
 I don't feel super strongly about this decision but that's it for now.
 I will be using other tools which influence formatting.

 * Design will focus on sanley minimising network requests.
 So, individual check independence will not be the highest ideal.
 For example, for all EKS checks there will only need to be a single `describe_cluster` request and this data will be passed to all checks that require the information.
 The check will not make the request again.

+* Using dependency injection to make checks easier to test.
+Considering dependency injection to *Runners*.

+* Not trying to hack together a way to dynamically load checks based on an input path to the class.
+Using intermediate *Runners* to configure checks for a cloud resource.